 O.C.
 Welch, the dealership’s owner, noticed what happened after he looked at the books because he thought the profits should be higher because of the number of completed repairs.
 Ogden was convicted and was sentenced to eight years in prison.
 She also had to turn over more than $856,000 to Welch as partial restitution, and her daughter had to pay him $21,919 that Ogden had given her to use as a down payment on her home.

-The fraud that Ogden committed could have been caught much earlier or prevented if the business had used tighter controls and debit card technology.
+The fraud that Ogden committed may have been caught much earlier or prevented if the business had used tighter controls card technology.
 Welch stated that he failed to check Ogden’s work because he trusted her.
 If he had given her a debit card to use that wouldn’t allow her to access the company’s money and that could only be used to pay approved vendors, the fraud may have been detected earlier and reduced.

 Another fraud case study shows how fraud can be perpetrated by trusted employees.
 In the case, an internal bookkeeper at a family-owned business in Chicago stole almost $100,000 over a four-year period through a scheme of check fraud.
 The bookkeeper, Kellie Kelly, worked at Graff-Pinkert & Company.
 She would type checks that were payable to vendors and take them to her boss for a signature.
 She would then take the checks back to her typewriter, erasing the vendors’ names with her erase key on her typewriter and making them payable to cash or to herself.